In this issue, we continue with various teachings from the Sunnah that can be implemented in today’s classrooms.

 Likewise, a teacher who is a picture of love and mercy attracts more students to his subject than the one who is repulsive.
 Allah’s Messenger (sa) has recommended that people should be greeted with a smile and the manner of speaking should be cheerful.
 It should not repel people.

 The Quran states: “And by the Mercy of Allah, you dealt with them gently.
 And had you been severe and harsh-hearted, they would have broken away from about you.”
 (Al-Imran 3:159) The compassion of the Messenger (sa), not just for his companions but for all those with whom he came in contact, is unmatched in the history of mankind.
 Generally, people are kind towards their loved ones.
 However, the Messenger (sa) showed compassion even for his enemies.

 Similarly, teachers, too, should be a fount of mercy and forgiveness.
 Students cannot love and respect their teachers, unless they feel compassion flowing from their personalities.
-Allah’s Messenger (sa) said: “The worst among people is he, whom people avoid due to his harsh demeanor.”
+Allah’s Messenger (sa) said: “The worst among people is he, whom people avoid due to his harsh demeanour.”
 (Bukhari)